Moldavia: Slavery

 Slavery (robie) was part of the social order from before the founding of the Principality of Moldavia, until it was abolished in stages during the 1840s and 1850s.
 Most of the slaves were of Roma (Gypsy) ethnicity.
-There were also slaves of Tatar ethnicity, probably prisoners captured from the wars with the Nogai and Crimean Tatars.
+There were also slaves of Tatar ethnicity, probably prisoners captured from the wars.
 The institution of slavery was first attested in a 1470 Moldavian document, through which Prince Stephen the Great frees Oană, a Tatar slave who had fled to Jagiellon Poland.

 The exact origins of slavery are not known, as it was a common practice in medieval Europe.
 As in the Byzantine Empire, the Roma were held as slaves of the state, of the boyars or of the monasteries.
 Historian Nicolae Iorga associated the Roma people's arrival with the 1241 Mongol invasion of Europe and considered their slavery as a vestige of that era; he believed that the Romanians took the Roma as slaves from the Mongols and preserved their status to control their labor.
 Other historians consider that the Roma were enslaved while captured during the battles with the Tatars.
 The practice of enslaving prisoners may also have been taken from the Mongols.
 The ethnic identity of the "Tatar slaves" is unknown, they could have been captured Tatars of the Golden Horde, Cumans, or the slaves of Tatars and Cumans.
 While it is possible that some Romani people were slaves or auxiliary troops of the Mongols or Tatars, most of them came from south of the Danube, demonstrating that slavery was a widespread practice.
 The Tatar slaves, smaller in numbers, were eventually merged into the Roma population.